 - pay bills online or with your smartphone.

 - deposit checks with your smartphone

 - fraud protection

 More specifically, you can pay your mortgage, rent, pay person to person, college tuitions, credit card bills, and utilities!
 I’ve posted in the past about several ways to use third parties for these services, but there’s often a fee to do so- not with Bluebird.
 Simply put, Bluebird is a game changer.

-Using Bluebird for these bills and payments can help you tremendously in meeting minimum spend requirements and earning miles/points where you wouldn’t otherwise.
+Using Bluebird for these bills and payments can help you earn miles/points where you wouldn’t otherwise.

 Alright, so there are a lot of benefits here, but how can us miles addicts capitalize on Bluebird?
 I’ll just get into the main way today, and where the majority of the value is (IMHO) with American Express’ & Wal-Mart’s Bluebird.

 The value for us miles addicts is found in how we LOAD or FUND Bluebird.
 First, you can load Bluebird with debit cards, which is kinda cool, since there are some debit cards that earn you miles.
 But, I’m not really interested in that.
 Kinda like how I’m not interested in any movies starring Richard Gere.

 For those of you starting to get excited, slow down.
 You CAN’T load Bluebird with a rewards credit card.
 HOWEVER, you CAN load Bluebird with Vanilla Prepaid Reload cards, which you can buy with rewards credit cards.
 This is the real rewards perk of Bluebird.